mastodon/documentation/content/en/development/development.md

 ## Environments

 An "environment" is a set of configuration values intended for a specific use case.
-Some environments could be: development, in which you intend to change the code; test, in which you intend to test the code; staging, which is meant to preview the code to end-users; and production, which is intended to face end-users.
+Some environments could be: development, in which you intend to change the code; test, in which you intend to run the automated test suite; staging, which is meant to preview the code to end-users; and production, which is intended to face end-users.
 Mastodon comes with configurations for development, test and production.

 The default value of `RAILS_ENV` is `development`, so you don't need to set anything extra to run Mastodon in development mode.
 In fact, all of Mastodon's configuration has correct defaults for the development environment, so you do not need an `.env` file unless you need to customize something.
 Here are some of the different behaviours between the development environment and the production environment: